DevWhiteFox/PixelMapperDocs/README.md

 - The channel deactivated in the settings will enable that channel in the inspector that allows it to be edited.
 - **Color2Object** will refresh the association with the new color, and the old association will be hidden until the channel is restored to its previous state.

+> Note: The amount of channel that you can turn of is two, the third channel will not turn off, because the user have to to use al least a channel to edit the grid.

 For a simpler overview of the settings, refer to [Settings](#settings).

 ## **🔍 Explanation of How It Works Behind the Scenes**